maryPopplns/inventory_application/README.md

 ##### css

 - custom font path src is relative to the css file
-- learned mixins using SCSS
+- learned mixins to reduce code duplication